ART OF WAMPUM

 Wampum are carved beads made from white and purple edged mollusk (often the quahog clam and channeled whelk).
 Wampum beads are woven or strung in a symbolic design or pattern that represents historic events, government agreements, and as a reminder device for oral tradition used in ceremonies.
 Wampum belts have been used by Indigenous nations in our region for centuries, and some of the belts on display highlight political rights dating back hundreds of years before the founding of the United States.

-The virtual exhibit (link below) can be explored for visitors unable to visit the exhibit in person and will remain available a bit longer.
 Images, PDF's, and additional learning materials about wampum are available at the bottom of this page.

 The long lasting legacy of wampum, and its use as a record keeping and mnemonic device means that a single belt can be known by multiple titles, and have more than one interpretation.
 The interpretations below are largely taken from Indigenous historians and educators, but are not meant to encompass every understanding of the wampum designs meaning.